NodeFactoryIo/github-packages-cleanup/README.md

 # GitHub packages cleanup

-GitHub action for deleting versions of a package from [GitHub Packages](https://github.com/features/packages).
+GitHub action for ghcr images cleanup from [GitHub Packages](https://github.com/features/packages).

 ## Things that can be done
 * Delete a single version